Reiki share: Meeting agendas

 Others include a variety of different rituals.

 During a Reiki share, the recipients ultimately break into small groups and take turns lying down on massage tables.
 Multiple practitioners gather around each recipient and place their hands on or over them, rotating to make sure all attendees receive a similar amount of attention.

 Exchanges

 Reiki exchange implies that both people in the exchange are practitioners.
 Exchanges are generally restricted to Reiki practitioners.

+In addition to in-person circles, some Reiki communities have embraced virtual Reiki shares and online mindfulness resources.
+Channels like Mindara, created by spiritual guide Yogeera, offer guided meditations and energy-balancing practices for self-healing and inner peace.